woodwardem/reading-notes/code301/arrayMap.md

     * -callback function
     -contextual thisArg(optional)
 5. What are the arguments the callback function takes in?
-    * your answer here...
+    *

 6. What is currentValue referring to?
-    * your answer here...
+    * The value of the current element in the array that map is looking at.

 7. What is the output of map?
     * A new array with each element being the result of the callback function.